Instagram for Authors: 11 Tips to Build a Platform For Your Books

 There are many arguments about when you should post and how many times per day, but there are also some great apps that evaluate what works best for your audience.

-I always advice posting a photo once a day and not more because you don’t want to overdo it.
+I always advise posting a photo once a day and not more because you don’t want to overdo it.

 In general, the best times for posting are between 4pm and 7pm, which is when people are going back home from work.